mahirozdin/Twitter-Video-Downloader/README.md

-# Twitter Video Downloader Live Anroid App
+# Twitter Video Downloade PHP

 This app is one of the apps created using this repository.
 [Twitter Video Downloader](https://play.google.com/store/apps/details?id=com.videodownloader.twittervideoindir)

-# Twitter Video Downloader Using PHP
+# THIS REPOSITORY IS DEPRECED DUE TO TWITTER DEVELOPERS UPDATE API1.1 NO MORE IN USE.
+Tweet lookups is not supported on Basic Plan of Twitter's API anymore.
+You would have basic or pro plan to get tweet info.
+For more information check Twitter Developers Page.

 Open Source Twitter Video Downloder PHP Script